ADMINISTRATION AND PLANNING

 Jill completed a Bachelor of Arts in Speech Communication from Miami University and a Masters of Education in Higher Education and Student Affairs at the University of South Carolina.
 An advocate for international internships, Jill completed an internship at Ming Chuan University in Taoyuan, Taiwan where she worked directly with incoming and outgoing study abroad students in the International Education and Exchange Division.
 In 2009, she interned at the Indian Institute of Management in Ahmedabad, India, where she supported local students who participated in Duke University’s Talented Identification Program.
 Prior to joining CCE, she spent time traveling to Asia to meet with employers and advising students on internship opportunities who were part of the Georgia Institute of Technology Work Abroad Program.
 She is actively involved in NAFSA (Association for International Educators) and looks forward to continuing to expand her understanding of internship advisement and development.

 Since joining CCE in 2010, Emily has enjoyed working closely with the Columbia student community to provide career counseling support, coordinate educational programs, and collaborate with student groups.
-In addition to advising students on career opportunities and interests, Emily manages several CCE internship programs, including CEO London, the Columbia Externship Experience (CEE), and the Virtual Internship Program (VIP), serves on the Student Enterprises Advisory Board, and is a member of the Work Exemption Program (WEP) committee.
+In addition to advising students on career opportunities and interests, Emily manages several CCE internship programs, including CEO London, CEO Singapore, the Columbia Exploration Externship (CEE), and the Virtual Internship Program (VIP), serves on the Student Enterprises Advisory Board, and is a member of the Work Exemption Program (WEP) committee.
 Prior to joining the Experiential Education & Student Enterprises team, Emily worked on the Administration & Planning team where her responsibilities ranged from supporting and strategizing center operations to coordinating the Graduate Assistant program.

 EMPLOYER AND ALUMNI RELATIONS